nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### General Commands
 These commands can be tested on any page.
 Specific pages are given for this section as a starting point.

-1. Displaying the home page while on the course page
+1. Displaying the home page while on the Course Page

     1. Test case: `home`<br>
-       Expected: Course page is displayed.
+       Expected: Course Page is displayed.

-1. Displaying the previous page while on the group page
+1. Displaying the previous page while on the Group Page

     1. Test case: `back`<br>
-       Expected: Course page is displayed.
+       Expected: Course Page is displayed.

-1. Displaying the previous page while on the course page
+1. Displaying the previous page while on the Course Page

     1. Test case: `back`<br>
-       Expected: Error message shows up on the log box as the course page is the home page.<br>
+       Expected: Error message shows up on the log box as the Course Page is the home page.<br>
        The application begins from the home page.

-1. Undoing a select command from the course page, indicating that the current page to run the test case is the group page.
+1. Undoing a select command from the Course Page, indicating that the current page to run the test case is the Group Page.

     1. Test case: `undo`<br>
-       Expected: Course page is displayed.
+       Expected: Course Page is displayed.

-1. Opening the help window from the course page.
+1. Opening the help window from the Course Page.

     1. Test case: `help`<br>
-       Expected: Help window for course page pops up.
+       Expected: Help window for Course Page pops up.

 ---